First Amendment of the Constitution of Ireland

-The First Amendment of the Constitution Act 1939 amended the Constitution of Ireland to extend the definition of "time of war" to include a period during which a war occurs without the state itself being a direct participant.
-It was introduced and signed into law on 2 September 1939, the day after the Invasion of Poland by Germany and allowed the government to exercise emergency powers during World War II (known in Ireland as The Emergency) although the state was neutral.
+The First Amendment of the Constitution Act 1939 amended the Constitution of Ireland to extend the definition of "time of war" to include a war in which the state is a non-belligerent.
+It allowed the government to exercise emergency powers during World War II, in which the state remained neutral.
+It was introduced and signed into law on 2 September 1939, the day after the German invasion of Poland.
+The war period within Ireland is called the Emergency.

 Background

-Article 28.3.3° of the Constitution grants the state sweeping powers during a state of emergency, but in the form in which the article was adopted in 1937, they could be invoked only during a "time of war or armed rebellion".
+Article 28.3.3° of the constitution grants the state sweeping powers during a state of emergency, but in the form in which the article was adopted in 1937, they could be invoked only during a "time of war or armed rebellion".
 The First Amendment specified that "time of war" could include an armed conflict in which the state was not actually taking part.

-The amendment was introduced by the Fianna Fáil government of Éamon de Valera on 2 September 1939, and passed swiftly through both houses of the Oireachtas.
-Unlike later amendments, the First and Second Amendments were not submitted to a referendum because under the terms of Article 51, one of the Transitory Provisions of the Constitution, the Constitution could be amended by a vote of the Oireachtas alone from 1938 to 1941.
+On 2 September 1939, the amendment bill was introduced in Dáil Éireann by Éamon de Valera, who was Taoiseach in the Fianna Fáil government.
+The bill was passed by both houses of the Oireachtas (Dáil Éireann at 4pm and Seanad Éireann at 5.45pm) and signed into law at 6pm by Douglas Hyde, the first President of Ireland.
+Unlike most constitutional amendments, the bill was not submitted to a referendum; Article 51 of the transitory provisions of the constitution allowed this exception during the first three years of Hyde's presidency.